longtruongvan/figma-mcp-go/README.md

 # figma-mcp-go

-Figma MCP for Free Users, No Rate Limits, allowing Text to Designs, and Designs to Code.
+Figma MCP — Free, No Rate Limits

-A free, open-source Figma MCP server that reads and writes Figma files directly via plugin — no REST API, no rate limits.
+Open-source Figma MCP server with full read/write access via plugin — no REST API, no rate limits.
+Turn text into designs and designs into real code.
 Works with Cursor, Claude, GitHub Copilot, and any MCP-compatible AI tool.

 **Highlights**
 - No Figma API token required